Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Introduction

-For $k$ a field and $A$ a finite dimensional hereditary $k$-algebra let $\MOD(A)$ be the category of finite dimensional $A$-modules.
-The thick subcategories in $\MOD(A)$ that are generated by so called \defn{exceptional sequences} (see Subsection~\ref{subsec:NotMisProjLine}) have been described combinatorially by Igusa, Schiffler and Thomas \cite{IS10} as well as Krause \cite{Kra12}.
+Motivated by Happel's theorem \cite{Hap01}, we transfer the results for the categories of finite dimensional modules to the category $\COH(\XX)$ in a series of two papers.
+As in \cite{STW16} we consider an algebraically closed field $k$ of characteristic zero.
+For a finite dimensional hereditary $k$-algebra $A$ the thick subcategories in $\MOD(A)$ that are generated by so called \defn{exceptional sequences} (see Section~\ref{subsec:NotMisProjLine}) have been described combinatorially.
+This has been first done in a seminal paper by Ingalls and Thomas \cite{IT09} for the case of a quiver algebra $A$.
+Subsequently, it was accomplished in full generality by Igusa, Schiffler and Thomas \cite{IS10} as well as Krause \cite{Kra12} and Hubery-Krause \cite{HK16}.
 The category $\MOD(A)$ is naturally equipped with a root system as well as a Weyl group $W = W(A)$, which is in fact a Coxeter group.
-Its set of simple reflections $S$ is obtained from a complete exceptional sequence.

-The product of the elements of $S$ in a suitable order is a Coxeter element of $(W,S)$, which is also induced by a functor of the category, the so called Auslander-Reiten functor (see for instance \cite{HK16}).
-Igusa, Schiffler and Thomas as well as Krause provided a bijection between the poset of thick subcategories of $\MOD(A)$ and a combinatorial object, the poset of non-crossing partitions in $W$.
-The latter poset consists of the elements of $W$ that are in the intervall $[1,c]$ with respect to some order relation on $W$, the so called absolute order (see Definition~\ref{def:PrefixPoset}).
-Thereby they obtained a combinatorial description of the poset of thick subcategories of $\MOD(A)$.
+Its set of simple reflections $S$ is obtained from a \defn{complete} exceptional sequence consisting of the complete set of representatives of the isomorphism classes of the simple $A$-modules.
+The product of the elements in $S$ in a suitable order is a Coxeter element $c$ of $(W,S)$, which is induced by a functor of the category, the so called Auslander-Reiten functor (see for instance \cite{HK16}).

+The results of Ingalls-Thomas, Igusa-Schiffler-Thomas and Hubery-Krause \cite{HK16} provide an isomorphism between the poset of the thick subcategories of $\MOD(A)$ that are generated by exceptional sequences and a combinatorial object, the poset of \defn{non-crossing partitions} NC$(W,c)$.
+The latter poset consists of all the elements of $W$ that are in the interval $[1,c]$ with respect to some order relation on $W$, the \defn{absolute order} (see Definition~\ref{def:PrefixPoset}).
+That isomorphism yields a combinatorial description of the poset of the thick subcategories of $\MOD(A)$ that are generated by exceptional sequences.
-There is the goal to transfer these results for the categories of finite dimensional module type to other hereditary categories, and therefore, motivated by the derived equivalence mentioned above, to develop such a theory for the category $\COH(\XX)$ of coherent sheaves over $\XX$ where $\XX$ is a weighted projective line over a field $k$.

-In this paper we start a systematic study of the combinatorial objects that are related to the category $\COH(\XX)$.
-We will not introduce this category, but only quote and prove certain properties that are necessary for the combinatorial approach (see Sections~\ref{sec:RootSystemDerivedCategory} and \ref{sec:OrderPreBij}).
-The interested reader is referred to \cite{GL87} for the definition.

-According to \cite{STW16} we are restricting ourselves to the case that the field $k$ is an algebraically closed field of characteristic zero, but we strongly believe that the main theorem stays valid if the assumption char$(k)=0$ will be dropped.